DSaunders/Nancy.JsonPatch/README.md

 ]
 ```

-Replaces the property refered to by the 'path' with the new 'value'.
+Replaces the property referred to by the 'path' with the new 'value'.

 ### Copy